devacfr/maven-config/README.md

 * Create `Reporting` profile to reduce the time of the deployment processing.
 * The deployment of site is disabled by default

-###Note
-I tried the site deployment on confluence, but the rendering and customization is poor for the moment (but i don't despair).

 ## Distribution